acm-ndsu/Byte-le-2024/docs/source/visualizer.rst

        normal.
 Save   Saves a .mp4 video file of the game in your Byte-le 2024 folder.
 End    Jumps to the end of the game to instantly reveal the winner of the game.
 Speed  The speed controls are the last three buttons: 1x, 2x, and 4x.
-Adjust how fast you want to game to go by
+The will adjust the speed of the visualizer.
+The
-       clicking these once.
+       default speed is 1x.
 ====== ==============================================================================================================